tommyettinger/textratypist/README.md

 don't have any idea why this happens, but because hinting can be set either in the FreeType generator parameters or (if you use [Stripe](https://github.com/raeleus/stripe)) set in a Skin file with `"hinting": "Full"`, it isn't hard to fix.

-There are some known issues with scaling, rotation, and integer-positioning in 0.7.5 through 0.7.9.
+There are some known issues with scaling, rotation, and integer-positioning in 0.7.5 through 0.8.0.
 You may see labels slide a little relatively to their backgrounds when rotated smoothly, and some (typically very small) fonts may need integer positions enabled to keep a stable baseline.
 Font debug lines may be quite incorrect in some of these versions, also, even if the text displays correctly to users.
 Scaling has improved significantly in 0.7.8, as has the handling of debug lines, but rotation still has some subtle bugs.
+A bug was fixed starting in 0.8.0 that made extra images in a Font (such as emoji) scale differently and drift when the Font they were mixed with scaled.
+That same bug also made an ordinary Font drift slightly as its scale changed; this is also fixed.

 ## License